orkhanahmadov/orkhanahmadov.github.io/_posts/2020-01-07-vuejs-v-model-binding-on-custom-components.md

 For example, `v-model` automatically detects that when used on `<select>` element it should look for `onchange` event, instead of `oninput`.

-Now knowing that how `v-model` works behind the scenes, we can use the same technique to add `v-model` directive to custom component, inside the component we'll get `value` as property and bind it to input value.
+Now knowing how `v-model` works behind the scenes, we can use the same technique to add `v-model` directive to custom component, then inside the component we can get `value` as property and bind it to input value.

-Here's our new `InputElement.vue` component
+Here's our updated `InputElement.vue` component
 ``` vue
 <template>
     <div>